0xmons/0xmons-blog/contents/azathoth.md

 **Note this has not happened yet, so please trade with caution.
 I will make another post once all the tokens have been distributed and accounted for.**

 # Future
 That's all for now!
-As I outlined in the Introduction, there is more that I want to develop after the initial launch, but the above will give you a taste of what's going to be released soon.
+As I outlined in the Introduction, there is more that I want to develop after the initial launch, but the above outlines what is already live.

-There isn't a finalized date for the v1 Azathoth launch yet, so keep an eye out on Telegram, Discord, or Twitter for updates.
-I'll set up a countdown and let everyone know a few days in advance once everything is ready.
+My next large-scale addition to the ecosystem will be creating a way for users to directly encode their 0xmon images on-chain.
+This will consist of an encoding library and a decoding library that other projects can also use.
+My first focus will be on static images, so the animations won't be on-chain, but future innovations could change this.

 <span class="hidden">... thus the spirits beckon.
 No quarter shall be given to the lost lamb, but so in vain are their wanderings, that the paucity of relent shall scarcely go noticed.
 Dismiss the trepidation...</span>